Sherif has over 25 years’ experience as a lawyer and since 2000 has specialised in providing legal services to the gaming and leisure industry.

 He has extensive experience in all areas of liquor and gaming law and the law relating to registered clubs and the gaming and leisure industry, including club amalgamations, large scale commercial and property transactions, corporate advice and general litigation.

-Sherif primarily acts for registered and licensed clubs but has acted for gaming machine manufacturers and licensees, wine producers and other corporate and non-corporate clients.
+Sherif primarily acts for registered and licensed clubs that have acted for gaming machine manufacturers and licensees, wine producers and other corporate and non-corporate clients.

-- Acting for Rooty Hill RSL Club Ltd on aspects of its development of its AMF Bowling facility and Sydney Gymnastic and Aquatic Centre.
+- Acting for West HQ Ltd (trading as Rooty Hill RSL Club) on aspects of the development of its AMF Bowling facility, Sydney Gymnastic and Aquatic Centre and Sydney Coliseum Theatre.

 - Acting for Revesby Workers’ Club Ltd on aspects of its mixed use development, including gaming and liquor licensing issues.